oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 Tasks can be created in 3 different ways.

 **1st Way**

-If you need to distribute the work in your business unit and make sure that the work time of your employees is used in an optimal way, you can go to the user view page, check their current tasks in the corresponding section, and click the :guilabel:`Assign Task` action button to create and immediately assign a new task to this user.
+If you need to distribute work in your business unit and make sure that the work time of your employees is used efficiently, you can go to the user view page, check their current tasks in the corresponding section, and click the :guilabel:`Assign Task` action button to create and immediately assign a new task to this user.

 **2nd Way**

 The second way is the most convenient when the idea of the task appears when you work with the certain entity record.
-For example, you work with the opportunity record and decide to create a task related to it.
-Click the :guilabel:`Add Task` action button to create a task.
+For example, you work with an opportunity record and decide to create a task related to it.
+Click the :guilabel:`Add Task` action button on the opportunity record view page to create a task.

 |